howuang/moovee/README.md

 - [ ] For each movie,  the user can see the Movie Title, Year, Rating and Poster.
 - [ ] The user can see the information clear on devices of various screen sizes.
 - [ ] The user can see the pagination which lead for next 20 (or previous 20) movies.
-- [ ] For each movie, there is a link to display the full movie information on another page.
+- [ ] For each movie, there is a link to display the full movie information on another page.# week5-weekly-project